 If you receive a South Dakota Opportunity Scholarship, please notify the Financial Aid Office.

-This scholarship is designated for the most academically accomplished high school graduates to receive an affordable education at any university, college or technical school in South Dakota that is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+This scholarship is designated for the most academically accomplished high school graduates to receive an affordable education at any university or technical college in South Dakota that is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The South Dakota Opportunity Scholarship provides $5,000 over four years to a qualifying student who attends an eligible higher education institution in South Dakota.

 More about the requirements, awards and application process can be found here.